What is this?

 How will this impact my student fees?

 The university is including a $10 fee per student for courses using approved open/alternative resources.
-For approved courses, the fee collected will be divided between the supporting department (90%) and the initiative (10%).
-The purpose of the fee is to encourage faculty adoption/adaption/creation, enticing faculty and departments to adopt/retain the resources, and provide some stable funding for the Initiative, which awards faculty members to convert current courses using textbooks to open access textbook resources.
+For approved courses, the fee will be divided between the supporting department (90%) and the initiative (10%).
+The fee encourages faculty to create and provide a quality and affordable alternative to a textbook, while providing stable funding so the Initiative can support faculty in the implementation process.